sanojian/lpc_sorc_garden/README.md

 lpc_sorc_garden
 ===============

-Sorcerer's Garden, an RPG for the Liberatated Pixel Cup
+Sorcerer's Garden, an RPG for the Liberated Pixel Cup